subjut/scantailor/packaging/windows/readme.en.txt

 5. Launch CMake and specify the following:

-   Where is the source code: C:\build\scantailor-0.9.11\packaging\windows\build-deps Where to build the binaries: C:\build\scantailor-deps-build
+   Where is the source code: C:\build\scantailor\packaging\windows\build-deps Where to build the binaries: C:\build\scantailor-deps-build

    Click "Configure".
-Select the project type "Visual Studio 12" or "Visual Studio 12 Win64" for 64-bit builds.
+Select the project type "Visual Studio 12/14" or "Visual Studio 12/14 Win64" for 64-bit builds.
 Keep in mind that 64-bit builds are only possible on a 64-bit version of Windows.
-Visual Studio 12 is the same as Visual Studio 2013.
+Visual Studio 12 is the same as Visual Studio 2013 and Visual Studio 14 is the same as
+	 Visual Studio 2015.
 If any of the paths weren't found, enter them manually, then click "Configure" again.
 If everything went right, the "Generate" button will become clickable.
 Click it.
 Sometimes it's necessary to click "Configure" more than once before "Generate" becomes clickable.

 6. We will be building Scan Tailor's dependencies here.
 This step is the longest one (may take a few hours), but fortunately it only has to be done once.
-When building newer versions of Scan Tailor, you won't need to redo this step.
+When building newer versions of Scan Tailor, you won't need to redo this step unless you want to update any libraries.

    Go to C:\build\scantailor-deps-build and open file "Scan Tailor Dependencies.sln".
 It will open in Visual Studio.